-Most people who have gotten behind on their mortgages do not want to lose their home.
+Just when is it too late to stop a foreclosure?
+Most people who have gotten behind on their mortgages do not want to lose their homes.
 Unexpected events like job loss, medical illness, and other emergencies can cause a homeowner to fall behind on payments to the bank.

 Eventually, if you fall far enough behind on your mortgage, you will be in danger of having your home foreclosed upon.
 Foreclosure can cost you a lot more than just your home.
 It can ruin your credit score, resulting in thousands of dollars worth of penalties and legal fees and possibly resulting in a deficiency judgment, which you will have to pay back.

 If you are behind on your mortgage, you may have done everything you can think of to make your payments.
 Maybe you have tried borrowing from relatives, asking the bank for help or even applying for a loan modification.
 If you have tried these things to no avail, then the bank may be talking about a Sheriff’s sale.
 This is where they schedule an auction to sell your home with the bank foreclosure listings.
 If you have received this notice, then you may be wondering “how to stop a foreclosure auction?”

 Here are some things that you should NOT DO to help stop foreclosure:

 Many homeowners are simply in denial of the fact that they are being foreclosed on.
 However, the worst thing that you can do in this situation is to do nothing.
 If you do nothing, the bank will foreclose, you will lose your home, your credit will likely be ruined and you will probably end up owing money after the home is sold at the auction.
 A foreclosure does not let you off the hook for what you owe to the bank.